-At the beginning of each lab period, there will be a quiz to test how well the procedure has been read and understood.
-This means there will be a total of 5 lab quizzes worth 5 points each.
+Laboratory Step 3: On the first day of an experiment, at the beginning of the lab period, there will be a quiz to test how well the procedure has been read and understood.
+This means there will be a total of 7 (not one for pKa lab) lab quizzes worth 3 points each.
 These will only take about 10 minutes and you can reference your prelab and lab notebook during the quiz.
+The dates of these can be found on page 9 and coincide with the beginning of each new experiment.

-After the quiz, I will give an introduction at the beginning of the lab session that will typically include a discussion of the theory behind the experiment as well as a walkthrough of the harder aspects of the procedure.
+Laboratory Step 4: After the quiz, I will give an introduction at the beginning of the lab session that will typically include a discussion of the theory behind the experiment as well as a walkthrough of the harder aspects of the procedure.
 Missing this time will result in a loss of points and may prevent you from performing the experiment that day.

-After performing the experiment, take a picture of your data (in the pre-made table) and load it to the appropriate assignment before leaving the lab room for 5 points.
+Laboratory Step 5: After performing the experiment, take a picture of your data (in your pre-made table) and load it to the appropriate assignment before leaving the lab room to receive points for doing the experiment.